Correcting Attrition Bias using Changes-in-Changes: Empirical Illustration

 \section{Empirical Illustration}

-We apply both our proposed CiC correction and the IPW correction to an outcome from a large-scale randomized evaluation of the impact of \textit{Progresa}, a conditional cash transfer program in Mexico.
-Although this example relies on a randomized controlled trial, as indicated in Section \ref{sec:id}, our results do not require random assignment.
+We apply our proposed CiC corrections and other common corrections to two outcomes from a large-scale randomized evaluation of the impact of \textit{Progresa}, a conditional cash transfer program in Mexico.
 The \textit{Progresa} evaluation, which was implemented in 1997, randomized 506 villages into a treatment group and a control group.
-These villages were designed to be representative of a larger group of 6396 eligible villages in Mexico.
+These villages were designed to be representative of a larger group of 6,396 eligible villages in Mexico.
 Thus, both the average treatment effect for the respondent subpopulation (ATE-R) and for the study population (ATE) are likely to be of interest in this setting.
-In the 320 treatment villages, families received a cash transfer conditional on engaging in specific education and health-seeking behaviors if they were below the given threshold on a poverty index.
+In the 320 treatment villages, families received a conditional cash transfer if they were below the given threshold on a poverty index and engaged in specific education and health-seeking behaviors.
 In the control villages, no households were offered a transfer.
-There is a vast literature that has studied a range of outcomes from the \textit{Progresa} evaluation, with some of the most studied outcomes focusing on education and health \citep{Skoufias2001,Schultz2004,AMS2012}.
+There is a vast literature that has studied a range of outcomes from the \textit{Progresa} evaluation, with some of the most studied outcomes focusing on education and health \citep{Skoufias2001,Schultz2004,AMS2012, PT2017}.